 She agreed to go to the doctor who suggested she receive treatment for depression.
 When there was no improvement she was referred for an MRI scan and the consultant said she “almost certainly” had Alzheimer’s disease.
 She was only 57 years of age.

-The hospital put Barbara and Ray, in touch with our sister charity, YoungDementia UK, which provided a support worker, as well as access to their café and social events.
+The hospital put Barbara and Ray, in touch with the former charity, YoungDementia UK, which provided a support worker, as well as access to their café and social events.
 Ray said: “Barbara especially enjoyed the dances and it didn’t matter that she had lost her co-ordination by then, as everyone was tripping over their own feet!”

 When Barbara was unable to pour herself a glass of water, Ray decided to retire early to care for her full time.
 As Barbara’s dementia progressed Social Services arranged for daily help with personal care, as well as giving Ray a much needed break from time to time.
 Out of the blue Barbara had an epileptic fit and Ray realised he could no longer care for Barbara at home.
 The GP who was called out at the time advised Ray he had two care options: a local psychiatric hospital or a crisis bed in a care home.
 Ray reluctantly decided to put Barbara in a care home.